-Kochi-Muziris Biennale, an international exhibition curated by Shubigi Rao (b, 1975, Mumbai), an artist, writer, and filmmaker working with histories and lies, literature and violence, ecologies and natural history, libraries and knowledge hierarchies.
-Her films, art, and books critically, wittily, and poetically scrutinise current and historical flashpoints and crises of displacement of people, languages, cultures, and knowledge bodies.
-Her immersive and tongue-in-cheek work ranges from creating archaeological archives of garbage, writing How To manuals for building a nation and a culture from scratch, discovering and diagnosing peculiar forms of urban malaise where digital dandruff and pixel dust accumulate like lint and cloud the contemporary brain, building immortal jellyfish, to pseudo-museums regenerating mechanisms of knowledge accumulation, storage, and destruction.
+Shubigi Rao (b.
+1975, Mumbai) is an artist, writer, and filmmaker whose multidisciplinary practice spans histories and fictions, literature and violence, ecologies and natural history, libraries and knowledge hierarchies.
+Her films, art, and books critically, wittily, and poetically interrogate historical and contemporary crises—particularly those involving the displacement of people, languages, cultures, and bodies of knowledge.
+Rao’s immersive and tongue-in-cheek works range from creating archaeological archives of garbage and writing How To manuals for nation-building, to diagnosing digital malaise through metaphors like pixel dust and digital dandruff, building immortal jellyfish, and constructing pseudo-museums that regenerate and question systems of knowledge accumulation, erasure, and control.

-In this talk introduced and moderated by Keith Whittle, Shubigi Rao (a hybrid event hosted at ATU Letterkenny) shed light on her diverse artistic practice and her experiences as the curator of the Kochi-Muziris Biennale, which took place from December 2022 to April 2023.
-Shubigi’s work spans various disciplines, including archaeology, neuroscience, libraries, archives, histories, literature, violence, ecology, and natural history.
-Her diverse interests inform her approach as a curator, emphasising the need for inclusivity and the foregrounding of underrepresented artists and practices.
-As the biennale’s curator, she navigated the challenges of organising an international art exhibition in Kochi, a city known for its cultural pluralism and lack of infrastructure.
+In a talk introduced and moderated by Keith Whittle, Rao discussed her expansive artistic practice and her role as curator of the Kochi-Muziris Biennale, which ran from December 2022 to April 2023.
+Her wide-ranging interests—including archaeology, neuroscience, libraries, archives, histories, literature, violence, ecology, and natural history—deeply informed her curatorial approach.
+Rao emphasized inclusivity and the importance of amplifying underrepresented artists and practices.
+As curator, she also navigated the significant logistical and conceptual challenges of organizing a major international art exhibition in Kochi, a city noted for its cultural pluralism yet limited in terms of art infrastructure.

 Kochi-Muziris Biennale